 Your review or CI apps aren't getting the specific add-on plans you've specified in your app.json.

 This is due to a change in how we provision add-ons for Review and CI apps.
 Please see this Dev Center changelog item and this Dev Center article on review apps.
-When you specify an add-on in your app.json, we'll pick a plan optimized by the add-on partner for ephemeral apps.
-If they haven't set up a specific ephemeral plan, then we'll pick the default, which is usually the cheapest plan they offer, frequently free.
+When you specify an add-on in your app.json, we'll pick a plan optimized by the add-on partner for review and CI apps.
+If they haven't set up a specific plan for review and CI apps, then we'll pick the default, which is usually the cheapest plan they offer, frequently free.

-Some add-on providers may choose to provide low cost, non-free ephemeral plans.
+Some add-on providers may choose to provide low cost, non-free plans for temporary apps.
 This is typically to help them recoup the costs of provisioning associated with the higher turnover of Review and CI apps.
 Add-on billing is always pro-rated to the second.

-Please contact Heroku support if you're seeing build or application issues with the automatic ephemeral plan negotiation.
+Please contact Heroku support if you're seeing build or application issues with the automatic review and CI plan negotiation.